jojo157/Delightful-Penguins/README.md

 - Stripe payments
   - A user will be able to complete checkout with a card payment for their order total using a stripe element.
 - Email order confirmation
-  - An email will be sent to a user after completing an order with a summary of the order details.
+  - An email will be sent to a user after completing an order with a summary of their order.
 - 404 Error Page
   - A custom 404 error page if the user navigates to a resource that doesn't exist with a button to return home.